What are Compression Socks?

 Compression sleeves are typically shorter than compression socks.

 They are worn under clothing and on visibly sweaty areas.

 Compression sleeves are similar in design to compression socks but are smaller and designed to fit comfortably around only the lower part of your legs.
 They are one of the most common gear used in athletic performance and physical therapy.

 Compression is achieved by a fabric or an elastic band that provides graduated pressure or force around the targeted area, helping to increase blood flow and circulation.

-The result of this increased circulation is better oxygenation of the tissue and reduction in swelling and muscle fatigue.
+This increased circulation is better for oxygenation of the tissue, and reduction in swelling and muscle fatigue.
 They are specifically designed to be used in the following ways: